 Now that you know the science behind making foldable display phones, some of you might be wondering why you would need a foldable phone in the first place.
 Justin Denison, General Manager of Samsung, has an interesting answer for you.
 He says that when you open a foldable phone, it’s a tablet—offering a big-screen experience, but when closed (folded), it is converted to a phone that neatly fits inside your pocket.
 His explanation does seem enticing.
 Imagine just curling up your tablet into a normal phone that easily fits in your palm, allowing you to easily scroll through your social media feeds as you walk to the grocery store.
 When you’re back home, you can unfold the phone back to its full size and enjoy your favorite Netflix shows.

-Challenges with Foldable Phones
+Limitations Of Foldable Phones

 A foldable phone might sound like the best new thing you want to buy, but there are a couple challenges associated with it.
 Firstly, it can’t use conventional durable glass (like Gorilla glass or Dragontrail glass), which is more scratch-resistant than the flexible polymer alternatives.
 There’s a very good reason why we use glass on smartphone screens today.
 It remains to be seen if the polymer used in such foldable displays is durable enough for day-today use.